-From January to late March, the Celebration of Fine Art brings together artists and art lovers from all over the U.S. Over 100 artists set up working studios and welcome guests to learn about their craft.
-Festival-goers see a variety of mediums including glass blowing, jewelry, paintings, photography, sculpture and more.
+From January to late March, Celebration of Fine Art brings together artists and art lovers from all over the U.S. Over 100 artists set up working studios and welcome guests to learn about their craft.
+Festival-goers see a variety of mediums including glass blowing, jewelry, paintings, photography and sculpture.

-The daily event takes place at the southwest corner of Hayden Road and Loop 101.
-Admission is only around $10 for adults, and visitors will find a cafe and restrooms onsite.
+This daily event takes place at the southwest corner of Hayden Road and Loop 101.
+Admission costs around $10 for adults, and visitors have access to a cafe and restrooms.

 Heard Museum Guild Indian Fair and Market (March)

-Heard Museum helps support the American Indian community.
-For over 60 years, Heard Museum Guild Indian Fair and Market has celebrated these artists and their talents through awareness and education.
-The fair features live demonstrations, cultural performances, storytelling, crafts and best of show events.
+Heard Museum helps support the Native American-American Indian community.
+For over 60 years, Heard Museum Guild Indian Fair and Market has celebrated artists and their talents through awareness and education.
+The fair features live demonstrations, cultural performances, storytelling, crafts and best-of-show events.

 See artists in baskets, beadwork, jewelry, painting, pottery, weaving and more.
-All events are held at the Heard Museum, and tickets cost around $20 for non-members.
+All events occur at Heard Museum, and tickets cost around $20 for non-members.
 Some discounts are available, and Best of Show tickets must be purchased separately.

 Scottsdale Arts Festival (March)

-Scottsdale Arts Festival occurs in Scottsdale Civic Center Park in March.
-This family-friendly events celebrates everything art – from handmade creations to live entertainment and gourmet food.
+Scottsdale Arts Festival takes place in Scottsdale Civic Center Park in March.
+This family-friendly event celebrates everything art – from handmade creations to live entertainment and gourmet food.
 Over 170 artists display their work and discuss their inspiration.

 Italian Festival of Arizona (March)

 Saluti!
-That mean cheers in Italian, and that’s what visitors say at the Italian Festival of Arizona in Scottsdale.
+That means cheers in Italian, and that’s what visitors say at Italian Festival of Arizona in Scottsdale.
 This two-day festival in March showcases everything Italian, including culture, food and music.
-Attendees enjoy authentic cuisine, live music and can purchase hand-made items from Italian artists.
+Attendees enjoy authentic cuisine, live music and purchase handmade items from Italian artists.

 Live entertainment showcases performers in Italian songs, opera and stand-up comedy.
-Those 21 and older will also taste beer and wine selections from area vendors.
+Those 21 and older also enjoy sampling beer and wine selections from area vendors.
 Italian Festival of Arizona supports Italian and Italian Americans in hope to promote business and community relationships between Arizona and Italy.

 Get tickets for around $15 a piece, and children under 12 receive free admission.